PeggyJV/steward/README.md

 | tx                | Create transactions on either ethereum or cosmos chains    |
 | allow-erc-2-0     | Allow Erc20 Token to interact with cellar contract         |

 If you have any questions, you can ask the community in our [Telegram](https://t.me/getsomm) and [Discord](https://discord.com/invite/ZcAYgSBxvY) group.
-Also, you can take a look at the [documentation](docs/validators_instructions) for Validators instructions.